pandas-dev/pandas/doc/source/install.rst

 This will likely require the installation of a number of dependencies, including NumPy, will require a compiler to compile required bits of code, and can take a few minutes to complete.
-On machines with little memory (like virtual private servers) this process might crash the compiler.

 Installing using your Linux distribution's package manager.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~